Titleist TSR hybrids have been unveiled with two new models – the TSR2 and TSR3 – launched for 2023. How do they rate vs the TSi rescues?

 Like the TSR2, this model features the new sole design with relief pockets.
 With less turf interaction, the hybrids have been designed to produce pure ball striking whether used from the fairway, rough or tee box.

-The TSR3 model is available is 19 degrees, 21 degrees and 24 degrees.
+The TSR3 model is available in 19 degrees, 21 degrees and 24 degrees.

 Verdict: Are the TSR Hybrids any good?

-Titleist’s TSi hybrids were top performers and the early signs are that the new TSR range will be equally impressive.
+Titleist’s TSi hybrids were top performers and the new TSR range is equally impressive – if not better.

 Already a thing of beauty to look at, the hybrids play as good as they look.
 Expect the TSR hybrids to be a top seller in 2023.